 1. Selecting books, chapters, and articles

-- When selecting articles or chapters from printed journals and books, only select the title of the journal or book.
+- Search for a specific item, then select by pressing the pin: When selecting articles or chapters from printed journals and books, only select the title of the journal or book.

 - After selecting all course materials go to My Favorites on the top right of the page.